Ren Needs Help!: Production

+Along with Jim Gomez, showrunner Bob Camp (pictured; 2018) retooled John Kricfalusi and Richard Pursel's storyline for the episode specifically for season four, just two years after Kricfalusi was terminated from Nickelodeon for good.

-Series creator John Kricfalusi always wanted to make an episode where Ren seeks psychiatric help, so he wrote the outline of "Ren Gets Help" with Richard Pursel at Spümcø before his firing.
-Showrunner Bob Camp would use this concept to make a "psychodrama" episode, which Games Animation had only done once with "Hermit Ren" after Kricfalusi's firing; instead of straight up adapting the episode like he had with Pursel's outlines, he instead used a parody of One Flew Over the Cuckoo's Nest.
-He recruited the director for "Hermit Ren", Chris Reccardi, to storyboard the episode, as he was the only draftsman who is capable of executing an episode with violent subject matter well, with the others having refused to join the studio out of distaste; Reccardi worked at the studio sparingly, only doing so for episodes he was responsible in conceptualizing.
-Kricfalusi would eventually remake the original outline as "Ren Seeks Help" as part of Ren & Stimpy "Adult Party Cartoon", noting "Ren Needs Help!" to be inferior in animation, due to the work of Toon-Us-In not comparable to that of Carbunkle Cartoons, if not in story to his episode.
+The show's original creator John Kricfalusi always wanted to make an episode where Ren seeks psychiatric therapy, so he and Richard Pursel wrote an outline of "Ren Gets Help" together at Spümcø before his firing due to his malevolent behavior, as well as the episode "Man's Best Friend", which caused Nickelodeon to pull it from airwaves, making it the final straw from their executive standpoint.
+Showrunner Bob Camp would use this concept to make a "psychodrama" episode, which the Games Animation crew had only done once with the season four premiere "Hermit Ren" following Kricfalusi's firing.
+Instead of straight up adapting the episode like he had with Pursel's outlines, he instead used a parody of the 1975 film One Flew Over the Cuckoo's Nest, based on the novel of the same name.
+He recruited the storyboard artist and director for "Hermit Ren", Chris Reccardi, to storyboard the episode, as he was the only draftsman who is capable of executing an episode with violent subject matter well, with the others having refused to join the studio out of distaste; Reccardi worked at the studio sparingly, only doing so for episodes he was responsible in conceptualizing.
+Kricfalusi would eventually remake the original outline as "Ren Seeks Help" as part of Ren & Stimpy "Adult Party Cartoon" for Spike TV, noting "Ren Needs Help!" to be inferior in animation, due to the work of Toon-Us-In not comparable to that of Carbunkle Cartoons, if not in story to his episode.
+A few scenes were cut from the official DVD release.
+One such scene was when Ren being taken to the psychiatric hospital, the second is with Dr. Sloth appearing for the first time, the third is where he is serving corn for the first time, and the final scene is Ren and Stimpy in visiting hours where Stimpy gave birth to a baby.

 Reception

-American journalist Thad Komorowski gave the episode three and a half out of five stars, noting the episode suffered from the absence of Kricfalusi, writer Jim Smith and animation director Bob Jaques, instead of highlighting Camp and Reccardi's strengths, though he noted the episode to be appropriately ambitious.
+American journalist Thad Komorowski gave the episode three and a half out of five stars, noting this episode was more inferior to Kricfalusi's version, suffering from his absence, as well as both absences of writer Jim Smith and animation director Bob Jaques, instead of highlighting Camp and Reccardi's strengths, though he noted the episode to be appropriately ambitious.